 A non-fungible token, is a unique digital asset

 A non-fungible token, denotes a unique digital asset such as digital art (e.g. memes and gifs) as well as digital real estate (such as Second Life).
 Anything that can be digitised such as audio and video clips, films and tweets can be turned into an NFT.
 Jack Dorsey recently sold his first-ever tweet as an NFT for a cool $2.9 million US.

 We are in the early days of NFTs

 Like in the early days of the internet boom when people threw money at each and every start-up, there is a massive quantity of NFTs that have already been bought and sold for huge amounts.
 How huge?
 Well, naturally values vary depending on the art, the artist, and how many copies they are allowing to be sold (a little bit like prints).
 But for illustration, the digital artist known as Beeple had a piece of his digital art sold for $69 million dollars at a Christie’s auction.
 To put this into context, this is more than $15 million above what Monet’s paintings sold for in 2014.
 A word of caution: it is almost certain that like the heydays of the internet, there are a lot people overpaying for fear of missing out.
 As such, supply is currently exceeding demand, so be careful if you are considering investing in NFTs for monetary gain.

 Can't people just copy NFTs?

 Sure, you can ‘right click and save as’ anytime you want.
-But it is important to understand that an NFT is effectively a digital certificate representing a unique asset, just as the rookie card we described above.
+But it is important to understand that NFTs aka non-fungible tokens, is effectively a digital certificate representing a unique asset, just as the rookie card we described above.
 You might have a copy of the rookie card, but it is not the rookie card.

 How do you create an NFT?